Riverscapes/PBR/workshops/uni.md

 -------------

 ## CERP - Compliant
-Our program and the LTPBR curriculum are undergoing a review by the Society of Ecological Restoration so that  these courses will count towards their [Certified Ecological Restoration Practitioner Program](https://www.ser.org/page/Certification).
+Our program and the LTPBR curriculum have undergone a review by the Society of Ecological Restoration so that  these courses count towards their [Certified Ecological Restoration Practitioner Program](https://www.ser.org/page/Certification).